Naturhistoriska/swedishbirdrecoveries/docker-compose/README.md

 **Test machine** <p>

 0. stage machine = your local machine
-1. URL is set in the docker-compose.test.yml file (test.nrm.se)
+1. URL is set in the docker-compose.test.yml file (test.nrm.se) - update your /etc/hosts
-2. Proxy handles the certs
+2. Proxy handles the certs (NO Need for cert)
 3. Shiny-Application and Proxy are in  the same compose-file (docker-compose.test.yml)

 ***